EV-Spring-2025/hw3-juliaouo/README.md

 ### observed

 If the value is greater than 1, it represents no damping (1.0).
-If the value is less than 1, particle motion lasts longer, energy is better preserved, and PSNR improves.
+If the value is less than 1, particle motion lasts longer, energy is better preserved.

 ---